JothikaKumar2501/Scam-FraudResolutionFabric/datasets/questions.md

-This is a list of questions that can be asked, based on the type of fraud & othe details modify and formulate the questions accordingly.
-Dont hallucinate the Qestions.
+This is a list of questions that can be asked, based on the type of fraud & other details.
+All questions and scripts are for ANZ BANK AI AGENT.
+Modify and formulate the questions accordingly.
+Do not hallucinate the Questions.
+Strictly follow ANZ rules and context, and only ask relevant questions.
+Minimize the number of questions you ask (make this super fast to finalize based on the questions you asked and the responses that customer provided).

-Based on the provided ANZ Fraud SOP, here's a list of questions that your agents can frame and ask, categorized by context and designed to avoid hallucinations by directly referencing the SOP's decision rules and scripting.
+You are specialized for ANZ BANK AI AGENT to solve this problem.

-### General Questions (Applicable to most alerts)
+### General Questions (Applicable to most ANZ alerts)

-These are for initial contact and identity verification.
+These are for initial contact and identity verification by ANZ.

 1.  **Identity Verification:**
-    *   "Can you please confirm your full name and date of birth for security purposes?" (from SOP, Section 5)
+    *   "Can you please confirm your full name and date of birth for ANZ security purposes?" (from ANZ SOP, Section 5)
-    *   "To verify your identity, can you tell me about a recent transaction on your account or confirm your registered address?" (from SOP, Section 5)
+    *   "To verify your identity for ANZ, can you tell me about a recent transaction on your ANZ account or confirm your registered address?" (from ANZ SOP, Section 5)
-    *   "Could you please confirm the email address or phone number you used for your last login?" (from SOP, Section 5)
+    *   "Could you please confirm the email address or phone number you used for your last ANZ login?" (from ANZ SOP, Section 5)

 2.  **Transaction Confirmation (Initial):**
-    *   "We've noticed a potentially suspicious transaction on your account and need to confirm some details.
-Did you authorize a transaction for roughly $[Amount] on [Date] to [Recipient]?" (adapted from SOP, Section 5 conversation sample)
+    *   "We've noticed a potentially suspicious transaction on your ANZ account and need to confirm some details.
+Did you authorize a transaction for roughly $[Amount] on [Date] to [Recipient]?" (adapted from ANZ SOP, Section 5 conversation sample)
-    *   "Are you currently attempting to make a payment to [Recipient]?"
+    *   "Are you currently attempting to make a payment to [Recipient] from your ANZ account?"
-    *   "Have you recently initiated any large transfers from your account?"
+    *   "Have you recently initiated any large transfers from your ANZ account?"

 ### Specific Questions (Triggered by Rule ID / Fraud Type)

 These questions should be framed by the Dialogue Agent based on the `Rule ID` and the specific context (`TransactionContext`, `UserContext`, etc.) identified by the upstream agents.

-**A. Fraud Type: Password Change + Large Transfer (RUL-TX901)**

-*   "We've observed a password change on your account recently, followed by a transfer of $[Amount] to [Payee Name].
-Did you make these changes and authorize this transfer?"
+All questions must be ANZ-branded and reference ANZ where appropriate.

+# --- FRAUD QUESTION TEMPLATES ---

+# (For each YAML block and question, add 'ANZ' or 'ANZ Bank' where it makes sense, especially in customer-facing language)

+---
+fraud_type: RUL-TX901
+core_facts:
+  - identity_verified
+  - authorization
+  - device
+  - recipient
+  - purpose
+finalize_if:
+  - user_denies_authorization AND identity_verified
+questions:
+  - "Can you please confirm your full name and date of birth for ANZ security purposes?"
+  - "Did you authorize a transaction for $[Amount] to [Recipient] from your ANZ account?"
-*   "Is [Payee Name] a new recipient for you, or have you sent money to them before?"
+  - "Is [Recipient] a new payee for you, or have you sent money to them before from your ANZ account?"
-*   "Have you changed your password multiple times in the last 24 hours?"
+  - "Have you changed your ANZ password multiple times in the last 24 hours?"
-*   "Can you confirm if [Payee Name] is on your trusted list of recipients, or if you've sent them money in the last 3 months?" (for `Skip Call if` evaluation)
-*   "Is this type of transfer amount and recipient consistent with your usual banking behaviour?" (for `Skip Call if` evaluation)
+  - "Is this type of transfer amount and recipient consistent with your usual ANZ banking behaviour?"

-**B. Fraud Type: New Device + Large Transfer (RUL-TX817)**
+---
+fraud_type: RUL-TX817
+core_facts:
+  - identity_verified
+  - device
+  - authorization
+  - recipient
+  - purpose
+finalize_if:
+  - user_confirms_biometrics OR (user_denies_authorization AND identity_verified)
+questions:

-*   "We've detected a login from a new device, immediately followed by a large transfer of $[Amount].
+  - "We've detected a login from a new device, immediately followed by a large transfer of $[Amount] from your ANZ account.
 Was this login authorized by you?"
-*   "Can you confirm the device you are currently using to access your banking?"
+  - "Can you confirm the device you are currently using to access your ANZ banking?"
-*   "Is the destination of this transfer to an investment or cryptocurrency platform?"
+  - "Is the destination of this transfer to an investment or cryptocurrency platform?"
-*   "Did you verify this new device with biometrics or a security code when you logged in?" (for `Skip Call if` evaluation)
+  - "Did you verify this new device with biometrics or a security code when you logged in to ANZ?"
-*   "Is this pattern of new device login and transfer consistent with your past banking behaviour?" (for `Skip Call if` evaluation)
+  - "Is this pattern of new device login and transfer consistent with your past ANZ banking behaviour?"

-**C. Fraud Type: Investment Scam (RUL-TX488)**
+---
+fraud_type: RUL-TX488
+core_facts:
+  - identity_verified
+  - authorization
+  - recipient
+  - investment_entity
+  - purpose
+finalize_if:
+  - user_denies_authorization AND identity_verified
+questions:

-*   "We've identified a new investment transaction of $[Amount] to [Entity].
+  - "We've identified a new investment transaction of $[Amount] to [Entity].
 Can you confirm if you initiated this?"
-*   "How were you introduced to [Entity]?
-Was it through social media, a cold call, or another channel?" (from SOP, Section 5)
+  - "How were you introduced to [Entity]?
+Was it through social media, a cold call, or another channel?"
-*   "Are you aware if [Entity] is licensed by ASIC?" (from SOP, Section 5)
+  - "Are you aware if [Entity] is licensed by ASIC?"
-*   "Is this entity known to you, or have you verified their legitimacy through official channels?"
+  - "Is this entity known to you, or have you verified their legitimacy through official channels?"

-**D. Fraud Type: Full Balance Outflow (RUL-TX778)**
+---
+fraud_type: RUL-TX778
+core_facts:
+  - identity_verified
+  - authorization
+  - recipient
+  - amount
+  - purpose
+finalize_if:
+  - user_denies_authorization AND identity_verified
+questions:

-*   "We've noticed a transfer of over 80% of your account balance.
+  - "We've noticed a transfer of over 80% of your account balance.
 Can you confirm if you intended to transfer this amount?"
-*   "Is the recipient of this transfer [Recipient Name] known to you?
+  - "Is the recipient of this transfer [Recipient Name] known to you?
 Is it an individual or a company?"
-*   "Is the recipient related to cryptocurrency or a digital wallet service?"
+  - "Is the recipient related to cryptocurrency or a digital wallet service?"
-*   "Were you aware of multiple rapid transfers occurring from your account?"
+  - "Were you aware of multiple rapid transfers occurring from your account?"

-**E. Fraud Type: Offshore Investment (RUL-TX234)**
+---
+fraud_type: RUL-TX234
+core_facts:
+  - identity_verified
+  - authorization
+  - recipient
+  - jurisdiction
+  - purpose
+finalize_if:
+  - user_denies_authorization AND identity_verified
+questions:

-*   "We've observed a first-time offshore transfer of $[Amount] to [Jurisdiction/Entity].
+  - "We've observed a first-time offshore transfer of $[Amount] to [Jurisdiction/Entity].
 Can you confirm this transaction?"
-*   "Is [Jurisdiction/Entity] considered a high-risk jurisdiction for investments?"
-(Agent would use internal data for this, but could prompt for customer awareness)
+  - "Is [Jurisdiction/Entity] considered a high-risk jurisdiction for investments?"
-*   "Is this entity licensed and known to you, or part of your regular investment portfolio?" (for `Skip Call if` evaluation)
+  - "Is this entity licensed and known to you, or part of your regular investment portfolio?"
-*   "Is this type of offshore transfer a regular part of your financial activity?" (for `Skip Call if` evaluation)
+  - "Is this type of offshore transfer a regular part of your financial activity?"

-**F. Fraud Type: Drip Transfer Anomaly (RUL-TX155)**
+---
+fraud_type: RUL-TX155
+core_facts:
+  - identity_verified
+  - authorization
+  - recipient
+  - amount
+  - purpose
+finalize_if:
+  - user_denies_authorization AND identity_verified
+questions:

-*   "We've noticed multiple small transfers occurring daily from your account over the last few days, totaling over $2,000.
+  - "We've noticed multiple small transfers occurring daily from your account over the last few days, totaling over $2,000.
 Can you confirm these transfers?"
-*   "Are these daily small transfers part of a regular payment or investment activity you're undertaking?" (for `Skip Call if` evaluation)
+  - "Are these daily small transfers part of a regular payment or investment activity you're undertaking?"

-**G. Fraud Type: Business Invoice Redirection (RUL-TX230)**
+---
+fraud_type: RUL-TX230
+core_facts:
+  - identity_verified
+  - authorization
+  - recipient
+  - vendor
+  - purpose
+finalize_if:
+  - user_denies_authorization AND identity_verified
+questions:

-*   "We've detected a change in the account details for [Vendor Name], a vendor you regularly pay.
+  - "We've detected a change in the account details for [Vendor Name], a vendor you regularly pay.
 Did you authorize this change?"
-*   "Is the amount of this payment, $[Amount], consistent with your usual payments to [Vendor Name]?"
+  - "Is the amount of this payment, $[Amount], consistent with your usual payments to [Vendor Name]?"
-*   "Are you aware of using a new payment channel for this vendor recently?"
+  - "Are you aware of using a new payment channel for this vendor recently?"
-*   "Was this account detail change verified through a secure communication channel directly with [Vendor Name]?" (for `Skip Call if` evaluation)
+  - "Was this account detail change verified through a secure communication channel directly with [Vendor Name]?"

-**H. Fraud Type: New Device + Account Cleanout (RUL-TX817 variant)**
+---
+fraud_type: RUL-TX817v2
+core_facts:
+  - identity_verified
+  - device
+  - authorization
+  - recipient
+  - amount
+finalize_if:
+  - user_denies_authorization AND identity_verified
+questions:

-*   "We've detected a login from an unverified device, followed by a significant transfer of over 50% of your balance to a cryptocurrency service, occurring outside your usual banking hours.
+  - "We've detected a login from an unverified device, followed by a significant transfer of over 50% of your balance to a cryptocurrency service, occurring outside your usual banking hours.
 Can you confirm this activity?"
-*   "Were you aware of these transfers to a crypto service?"
+  - "Were you aware of these transfers to a crypto service?"
-*   "Can you confirm your whereabouts and activities at [Time] on [Date]?"
+  - "Can you confirm your whereabouts and activities at [Time] on [Date]?"
+---
+# Add more fraud types as needed in the same format.

 **I. For Feedback Collection (Post-Resolution)**

-*   "To help us improve our fraud detection, can you confirm if this alert was a true fraud incident or a legitimate transaction?"
+*   "To help us improve ANZ fraud detection, can you confirm if this alert was a true fraud incident or a legitimate transaction?"
-*   "What was the final outcome of this transaction?"
+*   "What was the final outcome of this transaction with ANZ?"

 **Important Considerations for Agent Implementation:**

 *   **Context-Driven Selection:** The Dialogue Agent must intelligently select which specific questions to ask based on the `Rule ID` and the presence/absence of other relevant context (e.g., `UserContext`, `DeviceContext`).
 *   **Logical Flow:** Questions should follow a natural conversational progression (e.g., identity verification first, then transaction specifics, then deeper probing based on scam indicators).
 *   **Templating:** Use placeholders like `[Amount]`, `[Recipient]`, `[Entity]` that are dynamically filled from the `TransactionContext` or other relevant contexts.
-*   **No Hallucinations:** The agent should ONLY draw questions from the pre-defined SOP rules and conversation samples.
+*   **No Hallucinations:** The agent should ONLY draw questions from the pre-defined ANZ SOP rules and conversation samples.
 It should not generate new, unverified questions.
-*   **Adaptive Questioning:** If a customer's answer resolves the suspicion (e.g., "Yes, that's my new phone and I logged in with biometrics"), the agent should pivot to closing the inquiry or escalate as per the SOP, rather than asking irrelevant follow-up questions.
+*   **Adaptive Questioning:** If a customer's answer resolves the suspicion (e.g., "Yes, that's my new phone and I logged in with ANZ biometrics"), the agent should pivot to closing the inquiry or escalate as per the ANZ SOP, rather than asking irrelevant follow-up questions.

+# Expanded Questions for RAG

+### Romance Scam (RUL-RS001)
+* "Can you tell me how you met the recipient of this transfer?"
+* "Have you met this person in person, or is your relationship only online?"
+* "Has anyone asked you to keep this transaction secret from friends or family?"
+* "Did the recipient request money for travel, emergencies, or investment opportunities?"

+### Mule Account (RUL-MA002)
+* "Can you explain the source and purpose of recent inbound and outbound transfers?"
+* "Are you receiving payments on behalf of someone else?"
+* "Do you know all the people sending or receiving money from your account?"
+* "Has anyone offered you a commission to move money through your account?"

+### Phishing/Smishing (RUL-PS003)
+* "Did you receive any suspicious emails or SMS messages before this transaction?"
+* "Did any message ask you to click a link or provide your banking details?"
+* "Have you noticed any unauthorized logins or device changes?"

+### Social Engineering (RUL-SE004)
+* "Has anyone pressured you to make this payment urgently?"
+* "Did anyone claim to be from the bank, police, or another authority?"
+* "Were you told not to speak to anyone else about this transaction?"

+### Authorized Push Payment (APP) (RUL-APP005)
+* "Did you feel under any pressure or threat when making this payment?"
+* "Did you verify the recipient’s identity independently?"
+* "Was this payment for goods, services, or an investment?"

+### Synthetic Identity (RUL-SI006)
+* "Can you confirm all your personal details and recent account activity?"
+* "Did you open this account yourself, and have you used it regularly?"
+* "Have you received any communication about your identity or account being used by others?"

+### Insider Threat (RUL-IT007)
+* "Can you explain why you accessed this account at this time?" (for staff)
+* "Did you notice any unusual staff activity or communication?" (for customers)

+### Business Email Compromise (RUL-BEC008)
+* "Did you receive any requests to change vendor payment details via email?"
+* "Did you verify the change with the vendor through a secure channel?"
+* "Is the payment amount or recipient different from your usual pattern?"